Do you celebrate National Small Business Week at your business?

 3. Invest in education

-At Constant Contact, we’ve also planned a variety of free marketing webinars and one-on-one coaching sessions with marketing experts throughout the year.
-Small Business Week is a great time to sign up and sharpen your marketing skills!
+At Constant Contact, we plan a variety of free marketing webinars throughout the year, and Small Business Week is a great time to sign up and sharpen your marketing skills!

 If you prefer to learn on your own time, you’ll find a ton of great advice and on-demand webinars here on our online marketing blog.